 Our theoretical analysis and subsequent experiments reveal that the information along the periphery of the retina appears to be sufficient for determining whether the observer will eventually hit a target if it continues moving in its current direction (assuming the target will not move).
 This is possible precisely because the observer actively fixates on the target while moving.
 We believe this formulation will prove useful in many problems involving optical flow computation.
+Finally we have demonstrated strongly corroborating results from the first 180 degree FOV camera employed in motion research as well as in computer vision.

+Acknowledgments:

-Acknowledgments: The first author is indebted to Prof. V. Aurich, Computer Science/Univ. of Düsseldorf, for triggering this research by bringing to the author's attention interesting patterns on the retinal periphery.
-Thanks to Dr. A. Vainikka who helped with the style and logic of presentation, to U. Cahn von Seelen for the tracking algorithm, and to J. Kosecka for the robot control program.
-This work was supported by ARPA Grant N00014-92-J-1647, ARO Grant DAAL03-89-C-0031PRI and NSF Grant CISE/CDA-88-22719 and NSF Grant STC SBR8920230.
+The first author is indebted to Prof. V. Aurich, Computer Science/Univ. of Düsseldorf, for triggering this research by bringing to the author's attention interesting patterns on the retinal periphery.
+Thanks to U. Cahn von Seelen for the tracking algorithm, to J. Kosecka for the robot control program, and to Dr. A. Vainikka who helped with the style and logic of presentation, This work was supported by ARPA Grant N00014-92-J-1647, ARO Grant DAAL03-89-C-0031PRI and NSF Grant CISE/CDA-88-22719 and NSF Grant STC SBR8920230.